Metalnem/mijailovic.net/_drafts/future-plc.md

 but how do you extract the UID from the phone in an user-friendly way?
 You could always install Burp Suite, configure your phone to use it as a proxy, follow the application traffic and extract the UID parameter from any request's HTTP body.
 The problem with that solution is that only tech-savvy users would manage to do that, because there are just to many painful steps in the process.
 Unfortunately, I don't have anything better to offer.

-The lesson here is that you should always purchase Future Publishing magazines directly on the MyFavouriteMagazines store if you care about making backups or reading your magazine in some other reader.
-One more factor to consider is that the purchases you made on the web store are available on all your devices (both iOS and Android), so that's another thing in favor of the web store.
+The lesson here is that
+you should always purchase Future Publishing magazines directly on the MyFavouriteMagazines store if you care about making backups or reading your magazine in some other reader.
+Purchases you made on the web store are available on all your devices (both iOS and Android), so that's another point in favor of the web store.

 After making my application work with the UID parameter, I was finally able to test if it's working with three magazines that I purchased.
 I was expecting that it would fail on the PDF decryption step, because I assumed